steveculshaw/SWADE-Immersive-Macros/Macros.md

 - Low Light Vision`*`: Sets the tokens vision and detection mode to 1000" unless Illumination is better.
 - Infravision`*`: Sets the tokens vision to 0" and detection mode to 1000" in the "see heat" mode unless Illumination is better.
 - Darkvision`*`: Sets the tokens vision and detection mode to 10" unless Illumination is better.
-- Night Vision Device: Sets the tokens vision and detection mode to 1000" unless Illumination is better but tints the vision green ("light aplification" mode.
+- Night Vision Device: Sets the tokens vision and detection mode to 1000" unless Illumination is better but tints the vision green ("light aplification" mode).

 `*` Only available if the actor has a special ability called like the mode.